-PLAy-An important development concerns assessment of physical literacy in the early years (birth to six years of age).
-Cairney and colleagues developed Pre-PLAy (The Preschool Physical Literacy Assessment) modeled from PLAY.
-The tool is an observational assessment for use by early childhood educators to get a handle on where a child is developmentally on their physical literacy journey so that appropriate steps can be taken to support the child.
-We are currently developing educational resources to accompany Pre-PLAy that will better equip early childhood educators and other professionals working in this space to use the tool effectively.
+PLAy: An important development concerns assessment of physical literacy in the early years (birth to six years).
+Dr. John Cairney and colleagues developed Pre-PLAy (The Preschool Physical Literacy Assessment) modeled from PLAY.
+The tool is an observational assessment for use by early childhood educators to get a handle on where a child is developmentally on their physical literacy journey, so that appropriate steps can be taken to support the child.
+Educational resources to accompany Pre-PLAy are currently in development, and will better equip early childhood educators and other professionals working in this space to use the tool effectively.
 The initial results on Pre-PLAy have been published and are available (Cairney et al., 2018).

-Adapted PLAY-A tool specifically designed for persons dependent on assistive devices such as a wheelchair, Adapted PLAY, has been developed and tested under the direction of Dr. James Mandigo of Brock University in consultation with Doctors Kriellaars and Cairney.
-It assesses motor competence through a battery of five tests assessing locomotor, object control, and balance skills.
+Adapted PLAY: A tool specifically designed for persons dependent on assistive devices such as a wheel-chair, Adapted PLAY has been developed and tested under the direction of Dr. James Mandigo of Brock University in consultation with Kriellaars and Cairney.
+It assesses motor competence through a battery of five tests assessing locomotor, object control and balance skills.